-You can see the difference in the photos above.
+You can see the difference in the photos below.
 The cup on the left is unblended Chocolate Chia Pudding.
 The cup on the right is a blended Chocolate Chia Pudding.

 I confess I was slightly disappointed to discover that there wasn't any way simple way to turn this overnight chocolate chia seed pudding into a super smooth mousse with normal home kitchen appliances.

 I know chia chocolate puddings often look smooth and mouse-like in pictures.
 And it might even look that way to you in my own photos.